Argentina's Grammy-winning Gustavo Cerati dead at 55

 "This morning, patient Gustavo Cerati passed away," said a statement from the Buenos Aires hospital where he was receiving care.

-Soda, as most fans call the group, shot to fame across Latin America and in Spain in the 1980s with a distinctive, harmonious rock-pop sound and a slick image that set them apart from other Latin rock acts and set the stage for future Latin American stars.
+Soda, as most fans call the group, shot to fame across Latin America and in Spain in the 1980s with a distinctive, harmonious rock-pop sound and a slick image that set them apart from other Latin rock acts at the time.

-Colombian pop idol Shakira said on Facebook: "Gustavo, our most important song of all has yet to be written.
-I love you, my friend.
-And I know you love me.
-As you taught me, 'I will use love as a bridge' which will keep us together forever."

-Guitarist and vocalist Cerati formed Soda with bass player Zeta Bosio and drummer Charly Alberti in 1982, just as Argentina's military dictatorship started to crumble following a brief war in the British-ruled Falkland Islands.
+Guitarist and vocalist Cerati formed the band with bass player Zeta Bosio and drummer Charly Alberti in 1982, just as Argentina's military dictatorship started to crumble following a brief war in the British-ruled Falkland Islands.

 During a career that spanned three decades, he received a string of musical accolades including Latin Grammys and MTV awards, both with Soda Stereo and for his numerous solo projects.